alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ```

 The list may apply the function many times. `Maybe` may skip it.
 Another abstraction might defer it or batch it.
 For pure computations, only the returned value matters.
 For effects, invocation matters too.

+The pressure to represent effects explicitly appears when the program grows and that policy must stay composable.

 `IO<T>` can be thought of as a deferred effectful computation: a recipe for work that does nothing until it is run.
 Constructing or naming one does not start work; it only describes later work.
 It makes that difference visible by changing the type: